APCollection: ART TRUSTS

 A Philanthropic Use-Case for Tokenized Art (NFT’s)

 The digital artworks of Jakob LeBaron Dwight offered as charitable gifts and fundraising across several different crisis sectors and for the benefit of vulnerable populations globally.
+The works will be set up in trusts, accessible through Recipient Wallet Accounts our site – here – and additionally made trackable on a public blockchain ledger like Etherscan.

 Each image array or sequence of images which individually the artist calls analysands, a term borrowed from psychoanalysis to mean an image, event or artifact that is to be analysed, display both an immense amount of variation and equal measure of difference and uniquesness.